-Over the past several years, both the U.S. and Canadian governments have instructed that all producers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
-These refrigerants have been commonly used in air conditioners and heat pumps for many decades.
-The recommended phase-out mandates are anticipated to have the HVAC industry move to a more environmentally friendly refrigerant with a technical label R410A.
-R410A has been shown to be safer for the environment.
+Over the past several years, both the U.S. and Canadian governments have directed that all producers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+These refrigerants have been typically used in air conditioners and heat pumps for the last several decades.
+The recommended phase-out mandates are anticipated to have the HVAC industry move to a more environmentally friendly refrigerant with a technical code R410A.
+R410A has been proven to be safer for the environment.

-Hurricane homeowners should be aware that these Dry Charged Units are allowed in the U.S. and Canada.
-Because of some key ambiguities in the written policies, the entire outdoor unit is technically deemed a replacement “part”.
+Hurricane homeowners should be aware that these Dry Charged Units are approved in the U.S. and Canada.
+Taking advantage of an unclear definition of the outdoor unit in these policies, the entire outdoor unit is technically considered a replacement “part”.
 These days, condensers or heat pumps intended for use in a replacement R-22 system are often referred to as “Dry Charge” or “Nitrogen Charged” systems.
 Here are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Does it make sense to buy a Dry Charge Air Conditioning Unit?

 It depends on a number of things.
-The most important thing to do is learn what types of HVAC equipment the heating and air conditioning industry offers and seek solutions to meet your personal comfort, efficiency and lifestyle needs.
+The best thing to do is learn what types of HVAC equipment the heating and air conditioning industry offers and seek solutions to address your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Current R-410A systems offer benefits to Hurricane homeowners that Dry Charge units do not.
 Some of the benefits include: